vasanthsathya/omnia/docs/source/index.rst

 |Omnia version| |Downloads| |Last Commit| |Contributors| |Forks| |License|

-Ansible playbook-based deployment of Slurm and Kubernetes on servers running an RPM-based Linux OS.
+Ansible playbook-based deployment of Slurm and Kubernetes on servers running on Linux OS.

-**Omnia**, derived from the Latin word for "all" or "everything", serves as a deployment tool designed to transform servers equipped with RPM-based Linux images into fully operational Slurm/Kubernetes clusters.
+Omnia is an containerized open-source deployment toolkit that helps customers efficiently manage compute servers, storage, and networking within complex environments.

+Omnia utilizes containerized Ansible playbook-based deployment to automate OS provisioning, driver installation and configuration, deployment of schedulers like Slurm and Kubernetes, as well as optimization libraries, machine learning frameworks/platforms, and AI models.

 **Omnia** is an open source project hosted on `GitHub <https://github.com/dell/omnia>`_.
 Go to `GitHub <https://github.com/dell/omnia>`_ to view the source, open issues, ask questions, and participate in the project.